The Bull’s-Head Rhyton of Knossos

 What is the Bull’s-Head Rhyton of Knossos?

-The Bull’s-Head Rhyton is a famous Minoan ritual vessel from Knossos, carved from dark stone in the shape of a bull’s head.
+The Bull’s-Head Rhyton is a famous Minoan ritual vessel from Knossos, carved from dark stone in the shape of a bull’s head and used to pour liquid offerings in religious ceremonies.

 Powered by GetYourGuide